BIGJRA/BIGJRA.github.io/rejuv.md

 which case the type is the user’s primary type \| Special \| 80 power \|
 100% accuracy \| Increased critical hit rate.

-Melia has added three more Pokémon since last time, but her team is nothing too much for us, especially after Madelis and Neved.
+Melia has added three more Pokemon since last time, but her team is nothing too much for us, especially after Madelis and Neved.

 After you win, head out to the deck and talk to Melia again.